 Section 7.
 Disciplinary Actions and Revocation of Membership:

-subject to disciplinary action or revocation of membership if judged by the Executive Board to have breached journalistic ethics, misrepresented the Association, engaged in improper conduct or behavior that could injure the good name of the Association, disturb its well-being or hamper it in its good work.
+a) The Executive Board shall oversee actions concerning disciplinary measures against members and membership revocation.
+Any member is subject to disciplinary action or revocation of membership if judged by the Executive Board to have breached journalistic ethics, misrepresented the Association, engaged in improper conduct or behavior that could injure the good name of the Association, disturb its well-being or hamper it in its good work.

 Article IX.
 Membership Meetings, Powers and Voting.